RockefellerArchiveCenter/project_electron/rfcs/001-discovery-and-delivery.md

   - Three sets of services move data between data sources and an Elasticsearch index, which will be the persistence layer for the discovery layer.
 These services will be built in Django and integrated with the existing Zodiac API Gateway environment, which allows us to take advantage of the messaging queue and UI within Zodiac:
     - Fetchers, which get data from data sources.
     - Transformers, which map data between predefined formats.
+    - Mergers, which merge transformed data from different sources.
-    - Indexers, which add, update or delete transformed data in an index.
+    - Indexers, which add, update or delete transformed and merged data in an index.
   - API middleware produces an API which can be used by clients to search and display data stored in the index.
   - A frontend provide a user interface to search and browse archival description, and view digitized and born-digital records.